Urban Homestead Planning and What You Need To Know

 Start by sketching a floor layout of your house, including any outside elements like balconies, roofs, and backyards:

-• Consider how the exposure to sunlight, water, and wind in your area may affect the design of your home.
+• Consider how your area's exposure to sunlight, water, and wind may affect the design of your home.

-• Calculate the amount of space required for each plant species you intend to grow before designing the layout of your garden.
+• Before designing your garden's layout, calculate the space required for each plant species you intend to grow.

 • Use raised beds or vertical gardening to grow more plants in a smaller space.

-• Consider building a compost pile as another option to eliminate your organic waste.
-Doing this might support recycling efforts while providing your plants with essential nutrients.
+• Another option for eliminating organic waste is to build a compost pile.
+This might support recycling efforts while providing your plants with essential nutrients.

 • Build cages appropriate for the size and needs of the animals you plan to maintain on your urban homestead.
 Chickens require a coop and a run, whereas bees require a hive.